Winthrop Friends of the Public Library Board, Board of Advisors, and Bylaws

 sarah berns, SECRETARY

 Sarah Berns grew up in Massachusetts and graduated from Wesleyan University in CT.
-She first came to the Methow Valley in 1995 to work for the U.S. Forest Service then spent 15 seasons rappelling out of helicopters, jumping out of planes and hiking into fires all over the West.
-Currently, Sarah runs Spring Creek Ranch in Winthrop, supports pregnant women as a doula and writes screenplays.
+She first came to the Methow Valley in 1995 to work for the U.S. Forest Service.
+Currently, Sarah runs Spring Creek Ranch in Winthrop and supports pregnant women as a doula.
 Sarah, her husband and two children visit the library daily.

 A favorite book: East of Eden, by John Steinbeck